 - Sunset Heights as seen in the ending.

 Most of these maps have collision, although it's never anything more than a flat plane or box.

 Stored within BossBigZavok.pac is an unused character model for Zavok.
 Interestingly, the textures are taken from Sonic Lost World, the model doesn't cast shadows, and the skeleton is different from the Zavok model stored in BossQueenBeeton.pac (which is used in the final game), suggesting that this is a leftover from said game.

 There are some unused terrain models underneath part of Mortar Canyon which seem to serve no purpose.
 They have no collision, implying they were either misplaced or hidden on purpose.

 Classic Sonic has some unused animations carried over from Sonic Generations and were unused there as well, implying that his model in this game was simply converted to the new formats rather than being rebuilt from scratch.

 Also leftover from Sonic Generations are Goal Post animations for Dr. Robotnik/Classic Eggman.
 These are carried over from the missions where you are required to continually bounce a Goal Post through the air.

 The Egg Pawns have an unused 'seek' animation.
-This probably would've been used if the player were to leave their search range.
+This was intended to play after the player leaves the enemy's search range.

 Silver has an unused animation featuring him in a damaged pose similar to that of the VS Infinite intro cutscene.
 This would more than likely have been used at the end of Luminous Forest to sync in with the cutscene when Sonic appears.